markstock/multistep/README.md

 In the future, I hope to do the following:

 * build a linkable library and use that to generate executables
-* support multithreading and superscalar instructions for the nbody code (via templates)
-* add Bulirsch-Stoer integrator
+* add Bulirsch-Stoer integrator, any others?
+Gear?
+* include integrators with automatic time step adjustment (global first)
+* develop integrator with local (element-wise) time-stepping
+* support systems which have forcing terms on derivatives other than the highest (like friction, which is proportional to velocity in a force system)
 * should calculation of the highest derivative come at the end of the current step or the beginning of the next one?
 The former would make for cleaner code.
-* include integrators with automatic time step adjustment (global first)
-* develop integrator with local (element-wise) time-stepping
-* calculate total effort/cost for integrators and derivative-finder
-* support systems which have forcing terms on derivatives other than the highest

 ### Other ODE libraries
 We have to mention [BOOST's odeint](https://www.boost.org/doc/libs/1_78_0/libs/numeric/odeint/doc/html/index.html);
-and [odeint-2](https://github.com/headmyshoulder/odeint-v2) also looks good.
+and [odeint-2](https://github.com/headmyshoulder/odeint-v2) which uses it to solve sample problems.